Venice Film Festival: Robert Redford presents The Company You Keep with Shia LaBeouf

-The movie, despite all the political references and pain of what they went through, the film is about what a man would do for a child, to have the love of his daughter preserved.
+The movie – despite all the political references and the pain of what they went through – is about what a man would do for a child, to have the love of his daughter preserved.
 This is what makes it close to Les Miserables, and the fact that he acts under a different name and is constantly chased by a detective.
 The rest sits above that.

-What is your thought of the state of journalism today?
+What are your thoughts on the state of journalism today?

 “We are going to get the truth” and they go after the truth but they knew there is glory in the truth, and the ego follows.
 It’s a subtle thing and I wanted it to come in.

-In this film Ben (Shia) is searching for the truth so ferociously, you admire him.
+In this film, Ben (Shia) is searching for the truth so ferociously that you admire him.
 If he does get to the bottom of it, there’s going to be some glory.
 The two are connected by ego.

 Since you like to be in Europe, is it also because the European audience is more interested in culture, history and politics?
-It is also clear that you often want the new generation to get involved in your movies
+It’s also clear that you often want the new generation to get involved in your movies.

-RR: We are such a young country, you can really feel it.
-Despite glory and power of our country.
-I’m very happy to be part of it.
+RR: We are such a young country; you can really feel it.
+Despite the glory and power of our country, I’m very happy to be part of it.

 In terms of cities and cultures, we are only 200 years old.
 Just the fact that our movie is here in Venice, it’s a kind of a miracle.